openfoodfacts/taxonomy-editor/doc/references/taxonomy-parser.md

 ## Harvest data

-1. store the header in a node with id `__header__`
+1. store the header in a node with id `__header__` and label TEXT
+1. store the footer in a node with id `__footer__` and label TEXT
-2. store each block of *stopwords line* in a node with id `stopwords:IDX` where `IDX` is the number of preceding *stopwords lines* in the file, and store inside:
+2. store each block of *stopwords line* in a node with id `stopwords:IDX` and label STOPWORDS, where `IDX` is the number of preceding *stopwords lines* in the file
-   * every tag and tagid with language code included
-3. store each block of *global synonyms line* in a node with id `synonyms:IDX` where `IDX` is the number of preceding *global synonyms lines* in the file, , and store inside:
+3. store each block of *global synonyms line* in a node with id `synonyms:IDX` and label SYNONYMS, where `IDX` is the number of preceding *global synonyms lines* in the file
-   * every tag and tagid with language code included
-2. For each entry block, create a node with id `LC:canonical_tagid` store inside:
+2. For each entry block, create a node with id `LC:canonical_tagid` and lable ENTRY store inside:
-   * every *property value* (a simple json)
+   * every *property value* in an attribute named prop_PROP_NAME_LC
-   * every *parent tag* with their *tagid*, language code included (this is temporary)
+   * temporarily store every *parent tag* with their *tagid*, language code included (you can remove it after link creations)

-   * every *tags*, with their *tagid*, language code included
+For every node but header and footer, store:
+* tags_LC stores a list of tag for language LC
+* tags_ids_LC stores a list of tag for language LC

+Note that synonyms and stopwords only have one language, while entry block may have several.

 For every node, also store:
-* a specific `block_index` property which stores the number of blocks before this one in the file
-* a specific `block_subindex` property which is always 0
-  (such that if we want to insert a new block beneath this block, later on, we could insert it with same block_index but block_subindex of 1)
 * preceding *comments lines* in a `preceeding_lines` property

+We also add a `is_before` link between nodes, to keep order in which nodes where found in the file.
+* `__header__` should only have one outgoing `is_before` relation
+* `__footer__` should only have one incoming `is_before` relation
+* every other node should have exactly one incoming and one outgoing `is_before` relation

 ## Create extended synonyms